This guide is supposed to be a first start for translators. There are probably errors. Please tell me if you find any. Thank you.

 PO files are plain text, so you can even translate them using a normal text editor, although I strongly un-recommend this option.
 The task is more comfortable and less error prone if you use a specific tool.
 There is a wide range of tools out there that can handle and manipulate PO files.
 I recommend that you use poEdit on Windows and Linux, or KBabel on Linux.

+Open an issue in LenMus repo at GitHub informing about the new translation you are going to do.
 I will acknowledge your message and post you any available additional information, if it exists.
 By knowing that you are going to do a new translation I will have also time to review the files to translate, if needed, to ensure that you start with the good ones!

 In LenMus, both the program strings and the books content are translated by using PO files.
 There is a PO file for each book and two additional PO files for program strings.
 You will find all the necessary files in the language pack containing all the PO files to translate.
-Please do the following:

 When unzipping the language pack you will find the following content: